 'Physics equips you with the tools required to explore the universe...'

-Alistair’s PhD research in gravitational microlensing has him creating a programme that can quickly analyse astronomical objects no matter how far away or faint they appear.
+Alistair’s PhD research in gravitational microlensing had him creating a programme that can quickly analyse astronomical objects no matter how far away or faint they appear.

-‘I discover new planets, there isn’t much cooler than that!’
+‘I discovered new planets, there isn’t much cooler than that!’
 He says.
-‘I am developing a system to automatically collect and analyse data, then publish results to a website, all with the aim of discovering new planets. ’
+‘I developed a system to automatically collect and analyse data, then publish results to a website, all with the aim of discovering new planets.’